Luke-A-C-Roberts/Lambda/README.md

 # Lambda interpreter written in haskell

+## Compile
-To run make sure you have the Glasgow Haskell Compiler `ghc` is installed version >= 9.6.4.
-The best way to acquire GHC is via `ghcup` link: https://www.haskell.org/ghcup/install/.
-Once installed, navigate to the cloned folder and execute the build script with `./build`.
-Then run with `./lambda`.
+To run make sure you have the Glasgow Haskell Compiler `ghc` is installed as well as `cabal`.
+To compile, execute `cabal build` on your command line of choice and then `cabal run` to run the program.

 ## Features
 This lambda interpreter supports: